 “That’s because they make bigger problems than we do.”

 Kitty Boy knew Rabbit was right about that, but he didn’t think he’d better say anything more about it.
-He feared whatever he might say would cause Rabbit to have even worse nightmares.
+He feared that whatever he might say would cause Rabbit to have more nightmares.

 “What does the title mean?”
 Rabbit asked.

 “Oh.”
-Biblical allusions always impressed Rabbit, though he didn’t usually understand them.
+Anybody who knew about the mysteries of life always impressed Rabbit, because he seldom understood them.
 He preferred stories of knights and dragons, though he thought they were probably less important.
-“Can you figure out this one, too?”
+“What are all those other creatures doing in there?”

+Kitty Boy sighed.
 “Thank you, my dear friend: I believe you’ve got it.
-I’d missed those entirely.”
+I’d missed that entirely.”
 He patted Rabbit on the back.
 “Say, I’ll treat you to lunch today.
 The sun’s come out, and we can talk a long walk out in the field.
-When we come back, I’ll try to get you some of that bubble-water you’ve come to like so much.
-I know where the artist keeps it in the refrigerator.”
+When we come back, I’ll try to get you some of that bubble-water you’ve been wanting to taste.
+I know where The Artist keeps it in the refrigerator.”

 Kitty Boy thought Rabbit had put a more positive spin on the meaning of the painting than he probably should, but he decided that was a very good turn of events indeed.
-He felt very happy to have his friend, and he decided to say a gentle to word or two to the artist when they saw her at suppertime.
+He felt very happy to have his friend, and he decided to say a gentle, encouraging word or two to The Artist when they saw her at suppertime.

 Cable or Dish?